-Upon completion of this course, the students will..
+Upon completion of this course, students will.

-- ..be able to assess the commercial viability of a product and the feasibility of a business idea; - ..be prepared to manage people, processes and resources within a start-up enterprise; - ..be able to formulate an effective business plan; - ..understand the potential pitfalls within the process of setting up a business and will be able to avoid them; - ..be prepared to communicate a business idea convincingly and time-efficiently; - be able to develop strategies for lasting success of their business and for their exit as an entrepreneur.
+- be able to assess the commercial viability of a product and the feasibility of a business idea. - be prepared to manage people, processes and resources within a start-up enterprise. - be able to formulate an effective business plan. - understand the potential pitfalls within the process of setting up a business and will be able to avoid them. - be prepared to communicate a business idea convincingly and time-efficiently. - be able to develop strategies for lasting success of their business and for their success as entrepreneurs.

-The module's main focus is on the process of transforming the idea of a new development or the concept of a business into viable products and services on commercial markets.
-In order to do so, participants need to develop an understanding of the various functional domains of this process.
-This process begins with the identification and the assessment of business opportunities, leading to the necessary steps to start a business and operate it in the long run - such as a market analysis, aquisition of human and financial resources, and the formulation of an effective business plan.
-The course also explains the options regarding the legal form of a business and their respective consequences and concludes with some guidelines towards lasting success and exit strategies for an entrepreneur
+The main focus of the module is on the process of transforming the idea of a new development or the concept of a business into viable products and services on commercial markets.
+In order to do so, participants will have developed an understanding of the various functional domains of this process.
+They will have learned how to identify and the assess business opportunities and will have been introduced to the steps which are necessary to successfully start a business and operat it in the long run - such as a market analysis, aquisition of human and financial resources, and the formulation of an effective business plan.
+The course will have also given an insight into the options regarding the legal form of a business, their respective consequences and some guidelines towards lasting success and exit strategies for entrepreneurs.

 The course is mainly tought in seminaristic lectures.
-These will be accompanied by group works, student presentations and if possible also PC sessions to demonstrate business planning in excel.
+These will be accompanied by group works, student presentations and, if possible, also PC sessions to demonstrate business planning in excel.